titon/toolkit/docs/en/development/js/component.md

 ### Option Groups ###

-When individual data attributes become to cumbersome, the option groups system comes into play.
+When individual data attributes become too cumbersome, the option groups system comes into play.
 This system allows multiple options to be grouped and aliased by a unique key.
 Simple define a `groups` object in the options object.

 ```javascript